subratsf/Store_Dashboard_7.1/README.md

 ## Demo Route
 `http://localhost:4200`

+The app is also deploye on heroku `https://store-dashboard-7-1.herokuapp.com/#/home` (you might not able to open this url as this is a private app and I need to add you as collaborator) Please contact me for access.
+(Subrat Thakur - subrat.thakur@salesforce.com)

 ## Help

 To make the application up and running you need to get the csv file and import the data using `Import` option of application.